 Profile image of Annie Everett.

-Annie is a rising fourth-year doctoral candidate in higher education at The Pennsylvania State University.
+Annie is a fourth-year doctoral candidate in higher education at The Pennsylvania State University.

 Her research focuses broadly on the relationship between institutional effectiveness, academic quality, and student learning, with a focus on how the principles of diversity, equity, and inclusion influence individual student success and institutional outcome setting.